Smannell & Enham CE Primary School

 For further information, please click on the link for the Hampshire Local Offer which has guidance relating to services and procedures offered by Hampshire County Council.

-If you are concerned about any aspect of your child’s education please contact the school or click on the link below for impartial information, advice and support.
+If you are concerned about any aspect of your child’s education please contact the school or click on the links below for impartial information, advice and support.

 Parents speak very positively about the nurturing environment and high levels of individual care that the school provides for pupils....Pupils say that they love their school and that the staff take good care of them.
 Pupils spoke with conviction about the different needs that pupils have, and the need for everyone to respect each other and be supportive.
 This was evident in the positive way that pupils behaved towards each other.
 One child commented, ‘It is a loving and caring school.’
 Another explained, ‘It’s small so you are friends with everyone.’